Simon Schorn, PhD

 Geology & Research – my passion

-Geology is the study of Earth’s structure, composition, and evolution, and metamorphic processes are a key component in understanding the dynamic nature of the planet’s interior.
+Geology is the study of Earth’s structure, composition, and evolution, while metamorphic processes are a key component in understanding the dynamic nature of the planet’s interior.
 Metamorphism occurs when existing rocks are subjected to changes in temperature, pressure, and chemically active fluids, leading to mineralogical and textural transformations.
 These processes provide crucial insights into tectonic environments, crustal evolution, and the conditions deep within the Earth.